sasjs/viyatoken/README.md

 ## Prerequisites

 * NPM
 * SASjs

 Once you have installed NPM, run `sasjs i -g @sasjs/cli` to get the CLI tool

 ## Build Process

-Clone the repo and `cd` into it.
+Clone the repo and `cd` into it (or, just click the gitpod link above).
 Then run `sasjs cb viya`.
 This will compile the assets from the `src` folder and build a deployment program under `sasjsbuild`.
 Run this program in SAS (must be StudioV in Viya) to create the services.
 The link will be at the bottom of the log.